defanor/scf/README.md

 ## Programs ##

-Currently those are prototypes (i.e., are rather messy and there's not much of error handling): say, everything will break on disconnect.
-Not for real usage yet, going to refine once will be sure about format.
+Currently those are prototypes (i.e., are rather messy and there's not much of error handling), not for real usage yet; going to refine once will be sure about the format.

 ### scf-json ###